 Apart from single or biplane, cath labs can be either ceiling or floor-mounted.

-For your information, both ceiling and floor mounted cath labs require some form of ceiling structure to hang the overhead monitor’s suspension.
+For your information, both floor (photo on the left) and ceiling-mounted (photo on the right) cath labs require some form of ceiling structure to hang the overhead monitor’s suspension.

 What is the difference between ceiling and floor mounted cath labs?

 Firstly, ceiling-mounted systems (such as the Allura Xper FD20 from Philips) suspend the gantry or “C” from the ceiling and require a much more robust structure to hold its considerable weight.